 The City of Southlake has numerous master plans detailing community needs through build-out.
 These plans, collectively referred to as Southlake 2030, include recommendations for capital projects to ensure that the City prepares adequately for the future.

 Each year, City staff members review the 2030 recommendations and develop a five year Capital Improvement Program (CIP) detailing costs, funding sources and planned timelines for large projects.
 City Council reviews the CIP and approves funding for the coming year’s projects as part of the annual budget process.

 How Does the City Pay Back the Borrowed Money?

 The City has several revenue streams that support the development of facilities and infrastructure.
 These funding sources are used to retire debt, as described below.

-• Property taxes are used for roadway and sidewalk projects, and also were used to pay Southlake’s portion of Town Hall.
-Since 2002, property tax supported debt has been reduced by 36% because the City has opted to pay cash or borrow for short periods of time for these kinds of projects.
-In fact, no property-tax supported debt has been issued during the past three fiscal years.
+Property taxes are used for roadway and sidewalk projects, and also were used to pay Southlake’s portion of Town Hall.
+Since 2003, property tax-supported debt has been reduced by 60% because the City has opted to pay cash or borrow for short periods of time for these kinds of projects.
+In fact, no property-tax supported debt has been issued during the past five fiscal years.